 Working on decor in the home may not be your thing, but with inspiration and a low cost, you have no real excuse for not upgrading your living space.

 What home improvement projects do you have on your list?
-I hope these ideas will inspire you!
+I hope these ideas for DIY home projects for $50 or less will inspire you!